Happily N'Ever After

 Happily N'Ever After is a 2006 animated fantasy adventure comedy film directed by Paul J. Bolger, produced by John H. Williams, and written by Rob Moreland.
 It is inspired by fairy tales of the Brothers Grimm and Hans Christian Andersen and loosely based on the 1999 animated German television series Simsala Grimm.
 The title is the opposite of a stock phrase, happily ever after; the name is contracted with an apostrophe between the N and the E. The film stars the voices of Sarah Michelle Gellar, Freddie Prinze, Jr., Andy Dick, Wallace Shawn, Patrick Warburton, George Carlin, and Sigourney Weaver.
 The film was one of Carlin's final works before his death in 2008.

 Lionsgate theatrically released Happily N'Ever After in the United States on January 5, 2007.
-The film was panned by critics and grossed $38 million worldwide against a production budget of $47 million, becoming a box-office bomb.
+The film was panned by critics for its animation, voice acting and humor.
+It grossed $38 million worldwide against a production budget of $47 million.
 Despite its negative reviews and poor performance, it was followed by a direct-to-video sequel in 2009 called Happily N'Ever After 2: Snow White—Another Bite @ the Apple.